14 Reasons to use Google Workspace

-I used to set up emails using the same server as the website, I have since learned that is not the best solution.
-A better choice is Microsoft Office 365 or G Suite – which is the option I recommend for lots of reasons.
+We used to set up emails using the same server as the website, we have learned that is not the best solution.
+A better choice is Google Workspace (formerly referred to as G Suite) – which is better for many reasons.

 Let’s say you’ve been using free Gmail accounts for your business communications.
 Maybe your employees may even be using assorted Yahoo Mail and cable company email addresses for business purposes.
-But your business is growing and you want to start to use more professional looking email with your website domain.
+But your business is growing and you want to start to use a more professional-looking email with your website domain.

 Potential customers are far more likely to do business with a company that uses a business email address than those that don’t.
 Did you know that you can easily get business email addresses, but continue to have the exact same Gmail user experience that you and your staff have become accustomed to?

-That’s where G Suite comes in.
-The email offering within G Suite is simply a business version of Gmail.
+That’s where Google Workspace comes in.
+The email offering within Google Workspace is simply a business version of Gmail.
 No training is needed for current Gmail users.
-You may or may not be fully aware of the extent of your free Gmail account functionality—but your Gmail account includes Google Calendar, Google Drive, Google Docs, Google Sheets, Google Slides, Google Forms, Google Drawings, Google My Maps and Google Sites.
+You may or may not be fully aware of the extent of your free Gmail account functionality—but your Gmail account includes Google Calendar, Google Drive, Google Docs, Google Sheets, Google Slides, Google Forms, Google Drawings, Google My Maps, and Google Sites.
 G Suite includes collaborative business versions of all of these and more.
-G Suite does come at a cost: $6 per user per month for the Basic version.
+Google Workspace does come at a small cost: $6 per user per month for the Basic version.
 (But not only is this a nominal fee —it might be one of the easiest costs to justify).

-You already own your own domain for your website address—that you got from a provider such as GoDaddy — there’s a straightforward one-time setup needed to use the same domain for your G Suite email addresses.
+You already own your own domain for your website address—that you got from a provider such as GoDaddy — there’s a straightforward one-time setup needed to use the same domain for your Google Workspace email addresses.

-Here are fourteen reasons to consider a move to G Suite
+Here are fourteen reasons to consider a move to Google Workspace

 1. Email Account Ownership